Eluinhost/TeamspeakAuth/docs/INSTALL.md

 Finally `composer install` will install the PHP dependencies

-It will also generate your config.yml and ask your for values so you can skip step 3.

 ### Using prebuilt version

 The project already has all the dependencies built.